Declared Pregnant Worker

 For information on accessing your fetal badge results, refer to the Radiation Dosimetry page.

 Reduced occupational dose limits end upon notification of change in declaration status.
-Withdrawal of Declaration can be made at any time and for any reason, including changes in work or pregnancy status.
+Withdrawal of Declaration can be made at any time and for any reason, including changes in work or pregnancy status - no questions asked.
 Standard occupational dose limits established for adult radiation workers will be reinstated upon withdrawal of the declaration.

-Note: Fetal monitoring badges will continue to be provided until the pregnant radiation worker has withdrawn her declaration of pregnancy.
+Note: Fetal monitoring badges will continue to be provided until the pregnant radiation worker has withdrawn her declaration of pregnancy, or after 1 month of no contact following the expected due date..

 - Tennessee Declared Pregnant Worker Guide